 Script is invalid.

 In order for a transformation to be valid, it must be configured properly.
-If a transformation has not been configured or is misconfigured, this validation error messages will be returned:
+If a transformation has not been configured or is misconfigured, this validation error message is returned:

 Transformation is not configured properly.